pete-machine/torchbricks/README.md

 and only returned with the `summarize`-call.
 We set `reset=True` to reset metric aggregation.

 Note also that our metric (`Accuracy`) has been added a prefix, so it becomes `train/Accuracy` and demonstrates the

+## Bag of bricks - reusable bricks modules
+We provide a bag-of-bricks with commonly used `nn.Module`s

+Below we create a brick collection with a real world example including a `Preprocessor`, an adaptor function to convert torchvision resnet models into a backbone brick (with no classifier) and an `ImageClassifier`.

 ## Use-case: Training with a collections of bricks